Mammoth

 The word mammoth was first used in Europe during the early 17th century, when referring to maimanto tusks discovered in Siberia, as recorded in the 1618 edition of the Dictionariolum Russico-Anglicum.
 The earliest scientific research paper on mammoths was by Vasily Tatishchev in 1725.
 John Bell, who was on the Ob River in 1722, said that mammoth tusks were well known in the area.
 They were called "mammon's horn" and were often found in washed-out river banks.
 Bell bought one and presented it to Hans Sloan who pronounced it an elephant's tooth.

 In 1796, French biologist Georges Cuvier was the first to identify woolly mammoth remains not as modern elephants transported to the Arctic, but as an entirely new species.
 He argued this species had gone extinct and no longer existed, a concept that was not widely accepted at the time.
-Following Cuvier's identification, German naturalist Johann Friedrich Blumenbach gave the woolly mammoth its scientific name, Elephas primigenius, in 1799, placing it in the same genus as the Asian elephant (Elephas maximus).
-This name is Latin for "the first-born elephant".
-Cuvier coined the name Elephas mammonteus a few months later, but the former name was subsequently used, including by Cuvier.
+Following Cuvier's identification, German naturalist Johann Friedrich Blumenbach gave the woolly mammoth its scientific name, Elephas primigenius, in 1799, placing it in the Elephas, the genus which today contains the Asian elephant (Elephas maximus).
+Originally the African elephants, as well as the American mastodon (described in 1792) were also placed in Elephas.
+Cuvier coined the synonym Elephas mammonteus for the woolly mammoth a few months later, but E. primigenius became the widely used name for the species, including by Cuvier.
 The genus name Mammuthus was coined by British anatomist Joshua Brookes in 1828, as part of a survey of his museum collection.

 Thomas Jefferson, who famously had a keen interest in paleontology, is partially responsible for transforming the word mammoth from a noun describing the prehistoric elephant to an adjective describing anything of surprisingly large size.
 The first recorded use of the word as an adjective was in a description of a large wheel of cheese (the "Cheshire Mammoth Cheese") given to Jefferson in 1802.